Skip to the main content

 For more information:

 Option 1: Consult your course syllabus.
-This can be found by searching for your Professor by Last name in the College directory and going to their webpage.
+This can be found by searching for your professor by Last name in the College directory and going to their webpage.

 Option 2: Consult our grade appeal policy and procedure.